 - LBC is now used nationally.
 It has significantly reduced numbers of inadequate smears, as the liquid is spun and treated to remove other cells such as pus or blood.
 Numbers of inadequate smears dropped from over 9% to 2.6% when LBC was introduced.

 - Older methods include the Papanicolaou (Pap) smear test which uses a brush or the Ayre spatula to sample the ectocervix, by rotating it twice through 360°.
 In both these methods, the material obtained is smeared on to a microscope slide, which is then sprayed with or immersed in a fixative solution prior to transporting to the laboratory.

-- Guidance on the use of liquid-based cytology for cervical screening; NICE Technology Appraisals, Oct 2003
+Guidance on the use of liquid-based cytology for cervical screening; NICE Technology appraisal guidance, Oct 2003